sg893052/sonic-buildimage/devops/tam/tam-hld.md

 sonic (config-if-EthernetXY)# [no] flow-group <Flow-Group-Name>
 ```

-#### 3.7.2.2 Setting up Samplers
+#### 3.7.2.4 Setting up Samplers

 TAM infrastructure supports setting up a sampling configuration and refer to this sampler configuration from the application which support sampling for the traffic.

-A sampler, if associated with any TAM application, can't be removed.
+A sampler, while being associated with any TAM application, can't be removed.
 The `no` command fails citing existing association.

 The following sampling attribtes are supported.